samafshari/RedCorners.Forms/README.md

 Now if you run your application, RedCorners.Forms should boot up and launch your `Views.MainPage` Page.

-## AliveContentPage
+## ContentPage2

-RedCorners.Forms provides `AliveContentPage`, which is ContentPage on steroids.
+RedCorners.Forms provides `ContentPage2`, which is ContentPage on steroids.
 Some of its notable features are:
 - Fixing the paddings on iPhone X series
 - Bindable property to change the status bar style on the iOS
 - Bindable property to make the status bar translucent on Android
 - Bindable properties for changing Android's status bar color, and paddings
 - Letting `BindableModel` contexts know when the page appears and disappears

-## AliveContentView
+## ContentView2

-`AliveContentView` is like `AliveContentPage`, but is based on a `ContentView` instead.
+`ContentView2` is like `ContentPage2`, but is based on a `ContentView` instead.
 It offers properties that fix the paddings on iPhone X series.

 ## BindableModel

 `BindableModel` is intended to be used as the base class for view models.
-When used with `AliveContentPage` and `AliveContentView` it gains the power to know when its views and pages appear and disappear.
+When used with `ContentPage2` and `ContentView2` it gains the power to know when its views and pages appear and disappear.

 ## PageCommand